lmuntaner/tech-introduction-product-people/docs/networking/cors.md

 This was devised as a layer of security.

-It means that from a website hosted in a specific domin: `http://domain-a.com` you cannot access resources in another domain: `http://domain-b.com`.
+It means that from a website hosted in a specific domain: `http://domain-a.com` you cannot access resources in another domain: `http://domain-b.com`.

-This limitation was enforced in the browser.
-The browser didn't allow to retrieve information from another server than the one that gave you the initial HTML page.
+This limitation is enforced in the browser.
+The browser doesn't allow to retrieve information from another server than the one that gave you the initial HTML page.

 ## What is CORS